Kinship Guardianship Assistance Payment (Kin-GAP) Program

 • The CSW must document when and how a Certified Birth Certificate was given to the youth and/or the prospective relative legal guardian in the Contact Notebook and in the termination of jurisdiction case plan/court report.

-• If the original Certified Birth Certificate is not in the case file and/or if the birth has not been registered, request the birth certificate and/or to register the birth.
+• If the original Certified Birth Certificate is not in the case file and/or if the birth has not been registered, request the birth certificate and/or register the birth.

 • The SOC 369 and SOC 369A are signed by the prospective relative legal guardian(s) prior to establishing guardianship.